covalenthq/ewm-contracts/README.md

   An example of max cap: </br>
   Assuming validator_max_cap_multiplier is set to `10`, then a validator comes and stakes 1 million tokens.
 The max cap of the validator is `10 * 1 million = 10 million`.
 So delegator `A` comes and delegates `3 million`, delegator `B` - `2 million`, and delegator `C` - `5 million`.
 In other words, the total number of tokens delegated already equals the maximum cap of `10 million`.
 Thus, a new delegator 'D' cannot delegate tokens to the validator unless someone unstakes their tokens.
 - A validator cannot unstake tokens that would reduce the maximum cap below what is already delegated.
 If a validator is willing to do so, the validator will have to disable itself through the StakingManager.
 The delegators will stop earning the rewards from that validator, but they will have an option to redelegate tokens to another validator without a cool down period.
 The validator can enable its instance back through the StakingManager.
+- It is allowed for the same validator address to have multiple ids.

 ### Redeeming Rewards: